jdoleary/Spellmasons/docs/TasksCurrent.md

 ---
 - test if you can MOVE_PLAYER while a super long cast is being triggered.
     - you cannot, find a way to handle this for multiplayer so it's communicated that you have to wait to cast until someone else has finished casting
+    - IMPORTANT: Change the store description:  `Spellmasons uses innovative faction-based turns: You and your fellow mages can all move, cast and act simultaneously.` if needed
 - bug: had a message come through where the fromPlayer wasn't set
 ```
  Handle ONDATA 10 CHOOSE_UPGRADE